 I’ve Made a Huge Mistake

 After leaning on my sister’s Perler collection for too long, I finally bought the supplies for myself.
 Always a sucker for value, I went for the massive 22,000 bead bucket, so sure of my ability to sort them calmly over the course of a few nights.
 HAHAHAHAHAH!
 Nope.
 In case you weren’t aware, 22,000 beads is a lot of beads.
-Even after spending a lovely evening sipping wine and sorting beads with my besties, I’ve barely made a dent in the bucket.
+Even after spending a lovely evening sipping wine and sorting beads (into my new favorite, best-ever organizer) with my besties, I’ve barely made a dent in the bucket.
 But I have found the colors I need with relative ease so I shouldn’t complain.

 One note about the supplies: while YMMV, I found the little Perler tweezers to be a bit of a waste of money.
 They are made of plastic so it’s hard to get a good grip on the beads, and they are as slick as the things they should grasp.
 Overall, a great idea that has a flawed execution.
 Pass on the special tweezers and use a normal metal pair from home if you must.